Year 4 2025 - 2026

 Times tables

-By the end of Year 4, children need to know all the times table facts for the 1-12 times tables.
-At the end of the year, children will take part in the Year 4 National Times Table Check which tests their knowledge of the times table facts for 1-12 times tables.
+By the end of Year 4, the children need to know all the times table facts for the 1-12 times tables.
+At the end of the year, children will take part in the Year 4 National Times Table Check, which tests their knowledge of the times table facts for 1-12 times tables.

 If you have any questions or need any help or support, please come and speak to us at the end of the day or email at the following class email addresses.